SmartGridready/SGrSpecifications/doc/FP_EVSE/EVSE.md

 - **EMSCurrentLimit** (mandatory): The maximum current allowed for the charging station at this moment.
 - **SafeCurrent** (recommended):  In the event of a communication interruption with the EMS, the EVSE automatically adjusts its current limit to the Safe Current value.
-- **MaxReceiveTimeSec** (recommended):  The MaxReceiveTimeSec datapoint signifies the timeout for the stability fallback.
+- **MaxReceiveTimeSec** (recommended):  The MaxReceiveTimeSec data point signifies the timeout for the stability fallback.
 If the EVSE does not receive communication within the specified
 			 <em>MaxReceiveTimeSec</em>, it will automatically limit the current to the
 			 <em>SafeCurrent</em> value.